The Connection Between Sleep and Learning

 Young children operate best on a structured routine, and it’s up to you as a parent to set the expectations for their routines.
-When it comes to sleeping, you will want to enforce a set bedtime routine of winding down, brushing teeth, reading a book, or other important components that fit your child’s needs.
+When it comes to sleeping, you will want to enforce a set bedtime routine for winding down, brushing teeth, reading a book, or other important components that fit your child’s needs.

 Once you set this routine, keep it set.
 Your child and their body will naturally adapt to this routine and any disruptions will be damaging.
 Keep up a consistent bedtime and wake time to help your young child keep up healthy sleeping patterns.

 During the middle school years, children experience many changes in their daily habits and lifestyle.
 The academic demands also become more serious in middle school, meaning it’s especially important your student has their sleep under control.

 One large sleep disruptor affecting children in this age group is the use of technology.
 When children or pre-teens start using cell phones, they are tempted to stay up late at night playing games, using social media, and chatting with friends.
 As a parent, it’s your duty to put healthy limits on their technology use so it doesn’t disrupt their sleep.

 Another factor is an increasingly busy schedule.
 Middle schoolers begin participating in more extra-curricular activities, clubs, and sports, which can be a lot to manage.
 Help your child learn proper time management skills so they can effectively balance school work, extra-curriculars, and still get to bed on time.

 The teenage years are a major time for brain development, particularly in the prefrontal cortex.
 This section of the brain is responsible for judgement and decision-making, both short-term and long-term.